by Meleni Aldridge, executive coordinator

 Add regulatory frameworks, stricter environmental standards, and investments in cleaner technologies, that are all essential to mitigate the impact of lithium extraction.

 We have to stop the world’s transition to non-fossil fuel, so-called renewable energy coming at the expense of the ecosystems and communities that depend on the land from which lithium is extracted.
 We, the public, need to push for much greater transparency on supply chains, to understand the impacts of wasteful consumption of luxury items, including electronic goods, and stop taking things at face value.
-We need to think twice, or maybe three or four times, before we blindly buy the latest car or gadget that's claimed to be solution to the environmental catastrophe that's often defined only in terms of carbon.
+We need to think twice, or maybe three or four times, before we blindly buy the latest car or gadget that's claimed to be a solution to the environmental catastrophe that's often defined only in terms of carbon.
 If the latest tech includes lithium, that's more important than ever.

 >>> If you’re not already signed up for the ANH International weekly newsletter, sign up for free now using the SUBSCRIBE button at the top of our website – or better still – become a Pathfinder member and join the ANH-Intl tribe to enjoy benefits unique to our members.